lemonmade/quilt/packages/graphql/README.md

 # `@quilted/graphql`

 Tiny, type-safe helpers for using GraphQL.
-This includes helpers for fetching GraphQL queries and mutations, and utilities for testing projects that depend on GraphQL results.
+This includes helpers for fetching GraphQL queries and mutations, functions to help you create GraphQL resolvers for your server, and utilities for testing projects that depend on GraphQL results.

 To provide better integration for GraphQL in your build tools, combine this with [`@quilted/graphql-tools`](../graphql-tools/), or use [Quilt as a framework](../../documentation/features/graphql.md).